-The Choice Based Lettings System applies to all lets which are designated to the transfer and housing list quotas will be advertised for applicants to indicate their interest by placing a bid.
+The Choice Based Lettings System applies to all lets which are designated to the transfer and housing list quotas will be advertised for applicants to indicate their interest in a property.
 Any restrictions or conditions will be clearly advertised e.g. number of stairs, household size etc.

 If a property is a transfer quota, the advertisement will state that priority is to Oak Tree tenants.
-If no tenants bid, then it will be let to the general housing list.
-Tenants of Oak Tree will also be able to bid for any other property and may be allocated a property from any of the ICHR partners (provided they met the conditions and had the highest number of points).
+If no tenants apply, then it will be let to the general housing list.
+Tenants of Oak Tree will also be able to bid for any other property and may be allocated a property from any of the ICHR partners (provided they met the conditions and had the highest priority).